 After years of meeting with customers and using their requirements to build dashboards, we have learned some valuable insights.
-In this blog we will share 10 best practices so you, too, can build dashboards that are beautiful, impactful, insightful and – best of all – used in your organization.
+In this blog we share 10 best practices so you too can build dashboards that are beautiful, impactful, insightful and – best of all – used in your organization.

 10 Best Practices for Insightful, Impactful Tableau Dashboard Design